wjzhengsh/blockchain/get_start_starter_plan.md

 ## Resetting a network
-If you want to clean your customized configurations, running chaincodes, or deployed applications, you can set your network back to the initial default configuration.
+If you want to clean your customized configurations, running chaincode, or deployed applications, you can set your network back to the initial default configuration.
 For more information, see [Reset network](dashboard.html#reset-network).

 ## Migrating from Starter Plan to Enterprise Plan